 At Saint Michael Catholic Primary School & Nursery, we believe that all children are created in the image of God.
 All children are valued for their unique, individual strengths, talents and special abilities, whether this is in a core curriculum subject such as Maths, English or Science or in any other area of the curriculum, such as History or Art.
 All children are celebrated and supported to make progress relevant to their ability.
 Through sharing these abilities together all children are enriched and benefit.

 We understand that all children, including the more able pupils, require support and challenge with their learning in order to make progress and reach their full potential.
 At Saint Michael's we celebrate achievement and use the term ‘more able’ to refer to pupils who demonstrate or have the potential to work at a standard well above their peers; this means they are exceeding the National Curriculum expectations for their age.
 This may be in one or more areas of learning.
+The DfE and Ofsted definition of a ‘more able’ are pupils who achieve or have the ability to achieve at a level significantly in advance of the average for their year group in their school.

 Provision for more-able pupils